Eastern Ontatio Health Unit / Bureau de santé de l'Ontario

 1. Use a pair of fine-tipped tweezers or a tick removal tool to grasp the tick as close to your skin as possible.
 Do not use your fingers.

 2. If using tweezers: In a slow, gentle, yet firm motion, pull out without twisting, until the tick’s mouth lets go.
 Don’t squeeze it.
-Squeezing the tick can cause Lyme bacteria to be accidentally introduced into your body.
+Squeezing the tick can cause bacteria or parasites in the tick to be accidentally introduced into your body.
 If parts of the tick’s mouth break off and remain in your skin, remove them with the tweezers.
 If this is difficult to do, leave them alone and let the skin heal.

 If using a tick removal card: Holding the tick card flat against the skin, slide the notch under the tick.
 Gently push the card forward and upward with steady pressure.
 Allow the tick to let go and be pulled out of the skin easily.